 Walk on the Seawall

 If you walk toward the ocean, just past the lifeguard station, you’ll find the entrance to the seawall.
-Unless the surf is really big, you can walk on it for a better view of the seals and ocean.
+Unless the surf is really big, you can walk on it for a better view of the seals and the ocean.

 I recommend a walk on the seawall because the views are lovely, but I have some tips.

 - While you gaze at the seals, be mindful of the ocean behind you, as it’s not uncommon for the surf to pound the seawall and startle you with a splash.
-Be mindful of what you are hand-carrying because it would be easy to drop your phone if this happened.
+Be mindful of what you are carrying because it would be easy to drop your phone if this happened.

 - Don’t wear a backpack or carry a bulky bag, as it will be hard to pass by others on the seawall.
 The walkway is narrow.